mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 Now, here it is a real-life example of simulated left join query in JavaScript, retrieving JSON data from a DB through ajax calls; this example uses promises a bit more extensively because takes authentication into account as well.

 {% highlight javascript %}
+/** @method leftJoin
+  * @for dataloader
+  *
+  *    Simulate a left join query on the datataset, if the dataset doesn't allow join queries.
+Once the data is loaded, the result is passed to a callback
+  *
+  * @param {Function} callback    The callback to be executed after data is loaded (on success).
+  *                                It can be any function taking data as second parameter and an error or null as first (node.js style):
+  *                                for example, it can put the data on the console or use it to build a chart.
+  * @param {String} leftTableQuery     The query to be run on the first table of the join.
+  * @param {String} rightTableQuery The query to be run on the second table of the join.
+  * @param {String} leftTableJoinField     The field of the left table to be used for the join.
+  * @param {String} rightTableJoinField The field of the right table to be used for the join.
+  * @param {Array} joinFields A list of the fields of the right table that are selected for the query (all of the left table ones will be).
+  *    @param {Object} authParameters    The parameters to be passed to the oauth server.
+  *    @param {Function} [adapter]    Optionally an adapter can be passed to process the data as retrieved from the server before returning it.
+  * @return {Promise}    A promise that in the end will assume the value returned from callback once called on the result of the join query.
+  *    @throw TypeError if the callback parameter or the query values aren't valid.
+  */
 function leftJoin (callback, authUrl, queryUrl, leftTableQuery, rightTableQuery, leftTableJoinField, rightTableJoinField, joinFields, authParameters, adapter) {
     "use strict";